unboundsecurity/unbound-integration/microsoft-365-dke/README.md

 7. Wait for the deployment to finish and then click *Go to resource*
 8. On the sidebar click on *Configuration* -> *Application setttings* -> *Advanced edit* button -> add the following application settings to the json and then click *Ok* and click *Save* button at top of the page:

         a.
-EP_HOST_NAME - EP server name.
+EP_HOST_NAME - EP server network name - this should match the server TLS certificate.

         b.
-UKC_PARTITION - UKC partition name.
+UKC_PARTITION - The name of the partition whose keys should be used for DKE.

         c.
-UKC_SERVER_IP - UKC server ip.
+UKC_SERVER_IP - The network IP of the UKC server.

         d.
-UKC_USER_NAME - the user name that will be sent to the UKC requests with a Basic auth header.
+UKC_USER_NAME - the user name that will be used to authorize UKC requests with a Basic auth header.

         e.
 UKC_PASSWORD - the password that will be sent to the UKC requests with a Basic auth header.

+        f.
+UKC_URL - The URL prefix of the UKC service, for example: `https://ukc-ep:8443`.
+           This is used for sending requests to UKC

+        g.
+UKC_CA_CERT_B64 - Optional, a Base64 representation of UKC CA certificate in pem format.
+           This may be used for TLS validation of a self-signed CA certificate.
+           In case this is not specified, the service container will run a script to try and fetch
+           the certificate from the server with UKC_URL and install it in the trusted certificate store

    For example: